alex1988m/go-errors/README.md

 ## Usage

-The code is structured into four listings, each demonstrating a unique error handling scenario.
-The `main` function runs all four listings in sequence.
+The code is structured into five listings, each demonstrating a unique error handling scenario.
+The `main` function runs all five listings in sequence.

 ### Listings